 Hoi An is also home to some special dishes you can’t get elsewhere, such as cau lau and white rose dumplings.
 While vegetarians may have some trouble eating on the streets of Hoi An (given the Vietnamese general love of meat, especially pork), if you have an adventurous palate and no dietary restrictions, I highly recommend trying anything and everything you see.

 Because of Hoi An’s culinary leadership, cooking classes are available everywhere, and they’re great fun.
-I found one on Get Your Guide that involved a short market tour, followed by a boat ride down the river where we anchored and prepared the above foods and a couple of other dishes.
+I found one that involved a short market tour, followed by a boat ride down the river where we anchored and prepared the above foods and a couple of other dishes.
 Learning to cut vegetables as garnish (tomatoes into swans, cucumbers into hearts, and carrots into flowers) was especially fun as we all made butchered attempts.

 Hoi An Markets